amineHorseman/facial-expression-recognition-using-cnn/readme.md

 python predict.py --image path/to/image.jpg
 ```

+Important: During prediction, if you get an error `file 'saved_model.bin' not found`, check in the folder of the saved model if a file `saved_model.bin.meta` exists, if this is the case, just remove the extension `.meta` and it should work (I didn't yet find the solution for this bug)

 ### Recognizing facial expressions in real time from video

 1. For this section you will need to install `dlib`, `imutils` and `opencv 3` dependencies